DevratSingh/Myprojects/README.md

 </p>

 <p align="justify">
 There are several other intricacies involved in the implemented system, however, it is not possible to describe each of them here.
-The additional information could be found in the Readme and the presentation slides</a>.
+The additional information could be found in the Readme and the presentation slides.
 </p>

 [Presentation: Project Overview](Automatic_Control_Presentation.pdf)